azagniotov/stubby4j/docs/WEBSOCKETS_CONFIG_AND_REQUESTS.md

 This can be anything describing your websocket configuration.

+#### url (`required`)

+Defines a unique (across all defined `web-scoket` objects)websocket URI path that client should send its websocket requests to.
+The `url` should not include the websocket context root path `/ws/`.
+For example, if a client plans to open a webscoket connection to `ws://localhost:8882/ws/demo/web-socket/1`, then the value of the `url` property should be `/demo/web-socket/1`

+#### sub-protocols (`optional`)

+Defined a comma separated arbitrary sub-protocol names.
+Defaults to emoty string.

+WebSocket protocol just defines a mechanism to exchange arbitrary messages.
+What those messages mean, what kind of messages a client can expect at any particular point in time or what messages they are allowed to send is entirely up to the implementing application.

+So you need an agreement between the server and client about these things, i.e.: a protocol specification.
+The `sub-protocols` property lets clients formally exchange this information.
+You can just make up any name for any protocol you want.
+The server can simply check that the client's request appears to adhere to that protocol during the handshake.

 ### on-open

 The object `on-open` describes the behavior of the `stubby4j` websocket server when the connection between the server and your client is opened.
 With the `on-open` object you can configure what connection open events your client should receive and in what manner.
 The `on-open` object is optional __iif__ the object `on-message` (discussed further) has been declared in a `web-socket` config.